November 27, 2025

 • the results of quizzes and other interactions

-• Questions, feedback, and comments on the courses
+• Questions, feedback, and comments about the courses

-The art lies in interpreting this data meaningfully:
+The art lies in meaningfully interpreting this data:

-👉 Was a specific learning unit often dropped?
-Then it might be too long or not perceived as relevant.
+👉 Was a certain learning unit often dropped?
+Then it may be too long or not perceived as relevant.

 👉 Low results on a multiple-choice quiz?
 Then the questions and answer options may not have been clearly formulated enough.

-The data helps you make better decisions when designing your courses and thereby improve your training in the long term.
+The data helps you make better decisions when constructing your courses and thus improves your training in the long term.

-💡 Current scientific analyses show how much research on corporate continuing education has progressed in recent years.
-One scoping review (2019 - 2024) describes, for example, what performance indicators companies use and which success factors particularly influence digital learning formats.
+💡 Current scientific analyses show how much the research on corporate training has evolved in recent years.
+A scoping review (2019 – 2024) describes, for example, which metrics companies use and which success factors particularly influence digital learning formats.

 Digital training in everyday life: More than just a course

-Modern companies understand learning as a continuous process, not just as a one-time measure.
-Digital training can meaningfully complement workshops, coaching, team meetings, or practical phases.
-They are part of a learning culture in which knowledge is constantly passed on and updated.
+Modern companies understand learning as a continuous process, not just a one-time measure.
+Digital training can meaningfully complement workshops, coaching, team meetings, or practice phases.
+They are part of a learning culture where knowledge is constantly passed on and updated.

 A good question is therefore: How do you harmoniously integrate digital learning formats into your daily work?
-For example, by scheduling learning phases into the calendar or having teams discuss their learning progress together.
+For example, by scheduling learning phases firmly in the calendar or by having teams discuss their learning progress together.

-Well-established digital training relieves teams, improves workflows, and simultaneously ensures that all employees remain at the same level of knowledge.
+Well-implemented digital training relieves teams, improves workflows, and ensures that all employees remain at the same level of knowledge.

 Conclusion: How to implement digital employee training efficiently